Why do we need smart cities?

 - The European innovation partnership on smart cities and communities (the European Commission)

-- Six essential technologies that make smart cities: smart energy, transportation, data, infrastructure, mobility, devices.
+- Six essential technologies make smart cities: smart energy, transportation, data, infrastructure, mobility, and devices.
 TechRepublic August 2016

 - Impact of the Internet of things on smart cities KPMG May 2019